kotojo/Guack_A_Mole/README.md

 # **Overview:**
 Guack-A-Mole is a whack-a-mole style game with an avacado flair.

 You score points by clicking on avacados which turn into guacamole.
-It is a timed game and you can change the speed that the avacados appear and disappear with the difficutly button
+It is a timed game and you can change the speed that the avacados appear and disappear with the difficutly button.
+The game keeps score and the  scores are added to a scores board after you finish a game.
+There is no back end so the scores are only there for each session.

+To run locally, clone this repo and run `bower install` and then `grunt serve`

 ## Technologies used:
 HTML5/CSS3<br>